CenterForTheBuiltEnvironment/comfort_tool/MODELS.md

 * clo : Clothing insulation level [clo]
 * wme : External work [W/m^2] (typically zero)

-Outputs an object with properties pmv, and ppd, where
+*Outputs an object with properties pmv, and ppd, where*

 * pmv : Predicted mean vote
 * ppd : Percent predicted dissatisfied

-h3. comf.pmvElevatedAirspeed(ta, tr, vel, rh, met, clo, wme)
+### comf.pmvElevatedAirspeed(ta, tr, vel, rh, met, clo, wme)

 This is the PMV model, with a special technique that allows air speeds above 0.15m/s to be modeled.

-Input parameters as in comf.pmv.
+*Input parameters as in comf.pmv*.

-Outputs an object with properties:
+*Outputs an object with properties:*

 * pmv : Predicted mean vote
 * ppd : Percent predicted dissatisfied [%]